Fantom-Factory/afIoc/readme.md

 The list and map types are inferred from the ctor definition and all contribution types must fit.

-If the service declares a map configuration then contribution methods should take a `MappedConfig` object.
-If the map config uses `Str` as the key, then the created map is `caseInsensitive` otherwise the map is `ordered`.
+Think of `Configuration` as an ordered Map that collects data from *all* the IoC modules.
+The collected data / Map is then passed to the ctor of the service.
+If the service ctor takes a List then just the Map values are passed.

 ## Lazy Loading